18 Animals With Trunks

 Elephant shrews, also known as sengis, are small mammals in Africa that are part of the Macroscelididae family.

-Despite their name, they are not actually related to elephants, nor are they shrews.
+Despite their name, they are not related to elephants, nor are they shrews.

-These creatures have elongated snouts that resemble a miniature trunk, which they use to forage for insects and small invertebrates.
+These creatures have elongated snouts that resemble miniature trunks, and they use them to forage for insects and small invertebrates.

 The trunk-like appendage is covered in sensory receptors that allow the elephant shrew to detect and locate prey.